ISHIMWE-Bosco/event_locator/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Explanation:
+### Explanation:
-Setup Instructions: A clear step-by-step guide to set up the project, install dependencies, set up the database, and start the server.
+- **Setup Instructions:** A clear step-by-step guide to set up the project, install dependencies, set up the database, and start the server.

-API Documentation: Describes the available API endpoints for authentication and event management, including request and response examples.
+- **API Documentation:** Describes the available API endpoints for authentication and event management, including request and response examples.

-Middleware Section: Explains the authentication and authorization middleware used to secure routes.
+- **Middleware Section:** Explains the authentication and authorization middleware used to secure routes.

-Known Limitations & TODO: Highlights areas of improvement and features yet to be implemented, such as role-based access control (RBAC) and event categories.
+- **Known Limitations & TODO:** Highlights areas of improvement and features yet to be implemented, such as role-based access control (RBAC) and event categories.

-License: Provides a section for licensing, which can be modified according to the actual project license.
+- **License:** Provides a section for licensing, which can be modified according to the actual project license.

+This should give a comprehensive overview of the project, making it easier for someone new to und